Verpous/AlwaysShadow/README.md

 3. Add mingw-w64 and make's bin folders to PATH (should look something like "C:\msys64\mingw64\bin" and "C:\msys64\usr\bin", respectively)
 4. Clone this repository
 5. Run make inside the root directory of the repository.
 This will create the program executable named "AlwaysShadow.exe" inside a folder named "bin"

-You can run "make clean" to empty the bin folder if you want to recompile everything.

 The makefile includes some additional targets which are explained inside the makefile via comments.